swthemathwiz/wyse-5070-ethernet-adapter/README.md

 **did not work** on the 5070 for me.
 The card was not recognized in the BIOS or by the OS.
 I only had one sample, so perhaps this was a product issue (it is a relatively new product).
-The other problem with this card is **the cable & connector combination prevents the case from being closed**, so you would need to replace the connectors on the daughter board with their right angle equivalents.
+The other problem with this card is **the cable & connector combination prevents the case from being closed**, so you would need to replace the connectors on the daughter board with their right-angle equivalents.

+I would like to know if there are other (especially cheaper) working cards.

+## Source

+The adapter is built using Openscad. _wyse-ethernet.scad_ is the main file for the adapter.
+It customizes a blank using information from the appropriate _XXX_nic.scad_ NIC file.

+If you find the fit too tight, or the dimensions of the PCB have changed, you might wish to change the _tolerance_ settings in the main file, or the corresponding dimensions in the appropriate NIC files.
+I only had one adapter to test against, so I don't know how accurate the measurements are.
+I also had to modify some of the measurements from those based on the manual, so there may be other versions of the cards.

+You can also build a simple blank that blocks off an empty I/O slot from the _wyse-filler.scad_.

-## Building
+## 3D Printing

-I used an Creality Ender 3 Pro to build with a layer height of 0.16mm.
+I used a Creality Ender 3 Pro to build with a layer height of 0.16mm.
 In Cura, you need _Support_ on, with the support placement set to _Touching Buildplate_ only.
-Support should be used only under the wings that take screws for the computer; in particular, check that no support is built under the latch tangs used to secure the daughter board PCB inside of the adapter.
+Support should be used only beneath the wings that take the screws for the computer; in particular, check that no support is added under the latch tangs used to secure the daughter board PCB inside the adapter.

 ## Installing